Frans Sammut: Critical acclaim

 Partit Nazzjonalista maltarightnow.com 04.05.2011: The PN saluted Sammut describing him as a pillar of [Maltese] literature whose legacy will be enjoyed by entire generations.

 Lino Spiteri The Sunday Times 08.05.2011: The untimely death of Frans Sammut has deprived Malta of one of its greatest men of letters.
 He was a vivid, robust character who lit up wherever he was active.
 Whether engaged in civil exchange of ideas or in heated debate, he always stood out as an electrifying personality.
 He was an intellectual in the true sense of the word, never at peace, always questioning, probing, researching, challenging ... the novel Il-Gaġġa ... has become an all-time classic.

-Ġużè Stagno Malta Today 08.05.2011: I'd once heard him say that he had changed his name from ‘Frank’ to ‘Frans’ in a fit of patriotism. ...
-Sammut gave us Il-Gaġġa, one of the greatest Maltese novels of all time.

-Dr Mario Vella The Times 09.05.2011: Mr Sammut[’s] first novel – certainly a milestone in Maltese literature ...

-Alex Vella Gera Malta Today 08.05.2011: I was immediately drawn to him, his presence, his sense of humour, and his extensive knowledge not only of the Maltese language but of its history ...

-Anton Azzopardi Żebbuġ Business Association Newsletter 12.2011: Even a casual conversation about his pet dog, Skipette, would elicit a glitter in his eyes that would be strongly accentuated by body gestures reminiscent of the best conductors the world stages can throw at us.
-Frans was open and sincere, if equally argumentative ...
-Thank you Frans, for having been exactly what you were: larger than life.